sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(submitFormData('/foo', { method: 'post', target: '_top' }))
 -->

-Here, we removed the `options` object that was used in almost every line of the function body, making the function shorter and more readable.
+We removed the `options` object that was used in almost every line of the function body, making the function shorter and more readable.

 Sometimes, intermediate variables can serve as comments, explaining the data they hold that might not otherwise be clear: